druidfi/guidelines/docs/ssh_keygen.md

 ## Creating the SSH key

-Open the folder where keys are stored (probably a folder Users/{your-user-name}/.ssh) in terminal and run command:
+Open the folder where keys are stored (probably a folder `Users/{your-user-name}/.ssh`) in terminal and run command:
 ```
 ssh-keygen
 ```
-It will ask you to enter file in which to save the key.
+It will ask you to enter file in which to save the key, here you can rename the file if you want.
 SSH keys for user authentication are usually stored in the user's .ssh directory under the home directory.
 Then it asks to enter a passphrase which you can leave empty and press enter.
 More info: https://www.ssh.com/academy/ssh/keygen.

 ## Adding the key to a project

-Go to the folder where you saved the key and open id_rsa.pub file.
+Go to the folder where you saved the key and open the newly created pub-file (default id_rsa.pub) file.
 Copy the key in the file (including the text ssh-rsa).

 Add the key to Wodby or Lagoon server.
 If you don't have the access, ask your project manager.